Road Obstacles when driving in Costa Rica

 We all want to get to our destination as soon as possible, even if we have to break all the rules simultaneously if we have to.
 We don’t pay any attention to road signs and road markings; this is the wild, wild west for anyone not used to drive in Costa Rica.

-Now, don’t run scared now, if you follow my articles, you will be aware of many of the obstacles you will find, the weird actions that some drivers take and the mistakes made by road planners.
+Now, don’t run scared now.
+If you follow my articles, you will be aware of many of the road obstacles you will find.
+I’ll also tell you about the weird actions that some drivers take.
+As well as the mistakes made by road planners.
 In no time, you will be either a careful driver or as crazy as the locals are when driving a car.

 Let’s talk about road obstacles first.
 I got some photos here to try to make my point.
 This point is pretty easy: you don’t see ‘em, you will hit ’em.
-So either pay attention or get a will, a good life insurance and a plot on the cemetery.
+So either pay attention or get a testament or will, good life insurance and a plot on the cemetery.

 We have TREES in the middle of the road.
 Yes, you’re reading it right, they are trees.
 We love trees, we are very ecological, so when we need to widen the road, we leave the trees where they are and we just drive around the trees.